Ruud's Commodore Site: Template Home Email

 At one time I was just curious how an OS could be programmed and run.
 I also wanted to use my own FS that was loosely based on the one used by various 6502 based Commodore drives like the 1541 and 8250 and that I wanted to use with my 1541IDE8 project.
 This and the goal to run it on my various Commodore PCs was the main reason to call it CBM-DOS.
 Just in case you don't know it, CBM stands for Commodore Business Machines.

 After some time I decided that it could come in handy to have a FAT version as well.
 But I soon found out that it was quite some work to maintain two versions.
 But there was an advantage: it learned me to keep the calls to the file system to a minimum to avoid extra work.
 Yet at a given moment I dropped the FAT version.
-But I still have the idea revive it again once Version one of CBM-DOS seems to work.
+But I still have the idea to revive it again once Version one of CBM-DOS seems to work.

 Then Michał Pleban managed to run MS-DOS 3.21 on a CBM 720 equipped with the so called Intel 8088 card.
 This card was developed by Commodore but never sold.
 There were not many cards around but I had one.
-Because I was interested, I decided to create a new board with Eagle so one could produce more real PCBs from it.
+Because I was interested, Michał and I decided to create a new board with Eagle so one could produce more real PCBs from it.
 Having such a card was a good reason to try to port CBM-DOS to the CBM 720/8088 combination as well.

 Before even thinking about creating a new 8088 board, I also had the idea about creating the PC-Box.
 The idea for this piece of hardware was based on the SSE SoftBox: a small Z80 computer, no drives but equipped with an IEEE interface that enabled the Commodore CBM series to run CP/M 2.2 more or less.
 "More or less" because the CBM only acts as a terminal for the Softbox that does the actual computing.